A mighty, yet elusive hunter whose population spans a wide range, the cougar is a magnificent creature.

 As predators and regulators of wildlife populations, cougars are important to the health of our ecosystems.
 Obligate carnivores, cougars eat porcupine in addition to deer, skunk, badger, rabbits and many other animals.

 Conservation Northwest supports science-based wildlife management of cougars.
-We object to levels of hunting that imperil cougar populations or diminish their critical ecological role.
+We're not anti-hunting, but we object to levels of hunting that imperil cougar populations or diminish their critical ecological role.

 Click here to see some awesome cougar footage from our Citizen Wildlife Monitoring Program!